Why Are the Mardi Gras Colors Purple, Gold, and Green?

 If you want to unearth the history of the origins of Mardi Gras colors are a good place to start.

-Head to New Orleans for Mardi Gras and if you’re lucky, you’ll get tossed a strand of purple, green, or gold beads or maybe even one strand with all three and get to enjoy a slice of king cake drizzled with icing and sugar in those same colors.
+Visit New Orleans for Mardi Gras and if you’re lucky, you’ll get tossed a strand of purple, green, or gold beads or maybe even one strand with all three and get to enjoy a slice of king cake drizzled with icing and sugar in those same colors.
 The official colors of Fat Tuesday made their debut in 1872 at the first parade of Rex, the king of Mardi Gras.
 Newspapers of the day ran proclamations from the king of the carnival decreeing that balconies should be draped in purple, gold and green.
 Ever since this triumvirate of colors has been associated with Mardi Gras, but why is the question.

 Why three colors?

 Before we get to the answer about why those three colors, in particular, let’s answer the easier question as to why Mardi Gras has three colors (versus two, four, or some other number).
 When local historian Errol Flynn Laborde researched the 125th anniversary of the Rex krewe (the organization that produces the parade), he came to the conclusion that the Rex founders believed “a king must have a kingdom and a kingdom must have a flag,” notes MardiGrasNewOrleans.com.
 A tricolor flag was the obvious choice as the United States, Great Britain, and France each have one.
-Find out what people in New Orleans really think of Mardi Gras.

 Why these three colors